egorpol/Electroacoustic-LLM-Analysis/README.md

 ### Notebooks:
 - `clap_reconstruct.ipynb`: Visualization of MFCC filterbank used in CLAP (Elizalde et al., 2022).
 Python code for MFCC resynthesis using CLAP settings to demonstrate the quality loss during the encoding process.
 - `whisper_reconstruct.ipynb`: Visualization of MFCC filterbank used in OpenAI Whisper (Radford et al., 2022).
 Python code for MFCC resynthesis using Whisper settings to show the quality loss during the encoding process.
-- `whisper_hacks.ipynb`: Various interactions with Whisper, including latent representation extractions.
+- `whisper_hacks.ipynb`: Various interactions with OpenAI Whisper, including latent representation extractions.
 Visualizations of Whisper's latent space using t-SNE, PCA, and UMAP.
 Requires **CUDA GPU** to run!

 ## Getting Started